 Use the Equivalency EngineFrequently Asked Questions

-An Australian drink driving conviction is mapped to its closest Canadian Criminal Code equivalent — the classification depends on the specific charge and circumstances.
+An Australian drink driving conviction is mapped to its closest Canadian Criminal Code equivalent, the classification depends on the specific charge and circumstances.
 Your options include a TRP (no minimum wait) or Criminal Rehabilitation (5-year wait from sentence completion).
 The exact classification and fees depend on the equivalency analysis.
-Get your Admissibility Report for a personalized assessment, or consult a licensed immigration lawyer.
+Get your Admissibility Breakdown for a detailed overview, or consult a licensed immigration lawyer.

 Will Canada know about my Australian drug conviction?+